 The Food Theatre

-The theme for this year’s Food Theatre is all about sustainability and making best use of the bounty that is available from our glorious Scottish landscape.
+The theme for the 2019 Food Theatre was all about sustainability and making best use of the bounty that is available from our glorious Scottish landscape.
 Without the careful husbandry encouraged by the GWCT we would not have the quality and breadth of produce available to us.
 Once again we have teamed up with Scotland’s Natural Larder to provide some great presentations.

-New this year are our conversations.
-We have asked some experts across the board with interests in conservation and sustainability but also good food ideas!
+New for 2019 was our conversations.
+We asked some experts across the board with interests in conservation and sustainability but also good food ideas!
 It is ironic that when the game fair is on there is very little actual fresh “game” available but we hope to provide food for thought as well as culinary ideas for food.
-The conversations will last for about 40 minutes with time for some questions from the audience.
+The conversations lasted for about 40 minutes with time for some questions from the audience.

 10.30: Catriona Frankitti